Full Time: One year Semester One: three full days teaching Semester Two - four full days teaching

 All the students undertake an extensive work placement which will enable them to reinforce and develop their broadcast skills and knowledge.

 This one-year vocational course equips postgraduate students with the essential skills and knowledge to pursue a career in radio and television journalism in the UK.
-The Masters degree builds on the strengths of the prestigious postgraduate diploma course and offers students the chance to produce an extended practical broadcast project.
+The skills taught are also transferrable to multimedia roles and associated careers.
+The Masters degree offers students the chance to produce an extended practical broadcast project.

 The course is currently accredited by the Broadcast Journalism Training Council.
-In 2009, we received the Course Award for “General excellence in broadcast journalism training” from the BJTC.
-The MA/PGDip Broadcast Journalism course at UCLan has been working closely with the radio and television industry since it started in 1981.
+The MA Broadcast Journalism course at UCLan has been working closely with the radio and television industry since it started in 1981.
 Professional broadcasters visit Preston regularly, to work with the students – supervising radio and TV news days and giving guest lectures on specialist topics.

 Postgraduate broadcast journalism students begin their course with an intensive introduction to practical journalism.
 Students also begin a digital module that will enable them to develop the skills and strategies needed to exploit the changing media landscape and to respond to the challenges presented by the emergence of multiplatform production.
-In these first weeks, students enjoy a realistic and useful appreciation of collaborative and multi-skilled journalism since all our postgraduate journalism students will study and practice together.
+In these first weeks, students enjoy a realistic and useful appreciation of collaborative and multi-skilled journalism.
 Students will also begin their practical skills and medium-specific training – including filming, recording audio, editing, writing and presentation skills.